Unperknown/Albarumi/README.md

 # Albarumi(올바르미)

-## ⚠️In Progress!
+# ⚠️In Progress!
+Do not look closely through it...😣

 ## Purpose
-👣A cross-platform app that helps people to find what they lose for each other.
+Restarting for initially rejected idea for several contents, We decided to make a cross-platform app that helps people to find what they lose for each other, which is called Albarumi(means 'justness' in Korean).